Use of nigger in the arts: 1980s and 1990s

 The punk band the Dead Kennedys used the word in their 1980 song "Holiday in Cambodia" in the line, "Bragging that you know how the niggers feel cold and the slum's got so much soul".
 The context is a section mocking champagne socialists.
 Rap groups such as N.W.A (Niggaz with Attitudes) re-popularized the usage in their songs.
 One of the earliest uses of the word in hip hop was in the song "New York New York" by Grandmaster Flash and the Furious Five in 1983.
 Responding to accusations of racism after referring to "niggers" in the lyrics of the 1988 Guns N' Roses song, "One in a Million", Axl Rose stated: "I was pissed off about some black people that were trying to rob me.
 I wanted to insult those particular black people.
 I didn't want to support racism."

 In 1980, The BusBoys used the word in their song "KKK" from their album Minimum Wage Rock & Roll.

+Also In 1980, the punk band X used the word in their song Los Angeles.

 In 1981, Frank Zappa used the word in his song "You Are What You Is" in his album under the same name.

+In 1982, Dave Dictor of the Hardcore Punk band MDC used the word in their song "Dead Cops / America's So Straight".

 In 1987, the thrash metal band M.O.D. used the word in their song "Aren't You Hungry?", off their first album U.S.A. for M.O.D..

 In 1992, the Swedish crossover band Clawfinger had a hit single with the title "Nigger".
 The lyrics criticized the self-derogatory nature of that word's usage by black people.
 The controversial song also appeared on their first album Deaf Dumb Blind, in 1993 and on their demo from 1990.

 The 1993 song from A Tribe Called Quest "Sucka Nigga" off their album Midnight Marauders addresses the rising usage of the word in Hip Hop at the time.

 While not directly used in the lyrics, the American metal band Eyehategod released a song titled "White Nigger" in 1993.

 The 1995 song "They Breed" by American death metal band Malevolent Creation from their album Eternal concludes with the word.

 The 1995 song "I Believe" by Blessid Union of Souls featured a line containing the word but was edited for radio airplay.